 You may have an opportunity to work two days each week at a paid internship with a local real estate-related private, public or nonprofit business.
 Internships may include development feasibility, financial analysis, development packaging, market research and site location analysis, project management and brokerage, land planning and project design, district-level planning and programming, and industry studies.
 The MRED program provides information on possible positions, but you are responsible for securing your internship.
 The positions typically require interns to have transportation throughout the metro area (up to a 60-mile radius).
 Obviously, the availability is based on the real estate market and your abilities to promote yourself.
 However, it is our goal to assist you to find an internship during your second year.

 Please contact the program at curealestate-L@clemson.edu in order to set up a visit schedule.
 Typically, we will start the session in the morning with the Director, have you visit with a couple of professors individually, possibly attend a class, go to lunch with students and get a tour of campus, and then closing out your day with the Director for any further questions.
 If you have severe travel limitations and can only come on a weekend, someone is usually available to meet with you.
 Mondays and Wednesdays are preferred but any day of the week is fine for a visit.

-Greenville-Spartanburg (GSP) airport is an hour away from Clemson; Atlanta (ATL) and Charlotte (CLT) are roughly 2.5 hours away.
+Greenville-Spartanburg (GSP) airport is about 25 minutes away from downtown Greenville.
+Atlanta (ATL) and Charlotte (CLT) are roughly 2.5 hours away.

 Downtown Greenville has a variety of lodging for guests to choose from.
 Click here to plan your upcoming visit to Greenville, South Carolina.